AlbertTheTerrible/Mushroom-Dream/README.md

 # Download

-Click [here](https://github.com/AlbertTheTerrible/Mushroom-Dream/releases) to download the latest version for Mushroom Dream
+Click [here](https://www.patreon.com/posts/new-release-24-61562944?utm_medium=clipboard_copy&utm_source=copy_to_clipboard&utm_campaign=postshare) to download the latest version for Mushroom Dream or the mashup with MSX.

-You can also try the mashup between MSX and MD as i complete the tileset [here](https://github.com/AlbertTheTerrible/Mushroom-Dream/releases/tag/13-01-2022).
 Please report any problems or bugs  👍